Published on 22 November 2021

-This resulted in 3,822 responses from different communities and stakeholder groups including the general public, Belfast City Council and Greenwich Leisure Limited (GLL) staff, politicians, the Northern Ireland Human Rights Commission and representatives from Irish Language and Ulster Scots communities; the council’s Equality Consultative Forum; the council’s Disability Advisory Panel; and the council’s Migrant Forum.
+This resulted in 3,822 responses from different communities and stakeholder groups including the general public, Belfast City Council and Greenwich Leisure Limited (GLL) [Footnote 5] staff, politicians, the Northern Ireland Human Rights Commission and representatives from Irish Language and Ulster Scots communities; the council’s Equality Consultative Forum; the council’s Disability Advisory Panel; and the council’s Migrant Forum.

-3,393 completed response forms were received.
+There were 3,393 completed response forms received.